vmgmreddy/vmgmreddy.github.io/_posts/2014-01-02-introducing-lanyon.md

 ---
 layout: post
-title: Intro
+title: A little about myself!
 ---

 Hello there!
-I am Venkat
+I am Venkat Narayana :)
 I am a Junior Year Computer Science Undergraduate from [IIT(BHU)](https://iitbhu.ac.in)
+I occasionally write about Programming, Linguistics(Natural Language) and Philosophy

 ### Built on Poole